top of page

 Pad

 The pad is the direct connection between the rider and the board.
 If the pad is slippery the ride always feels spongy and you can't move the board as desired.
 My pad has a so-called CNC-milled diamond structure, which has many edges on the surface and thus ensures a firm footing on the board.
 This works equally well whether you are riding barefoot or with booties.
-For riders who are riding strapless the ideal standing position on the board is very easy to find because my pad has two layers and the bottom layer is orange.
-A quick glance down to the feet shows the clearly visible position of the inserts for the straps and this is also where the ideal standing position is.
+There are 5 positions for mounting the straps.
+This means that every rider is likely to find his own individual setting.
+The pad lies in a slightly concave upper side of the board and offers an ergonomically comfortable standing position.

 BOARDBAG